 It’s time to get back to the future.

-After working as both a designer and lead developer in digital agencies over the last 10 years for world class brands like Nike and Honda, I've seen the massive amounts of wasted time and inefficiencies caused by doing things a certain way, just because that’s the way we did them yesterday.
+After working as both a designer and lead developer in digital agencies for over 10 years with world class brands like Nike and Honda, I've seen the massive amounts of wasted time and inefficiencies caused by doing things a certain way, just because that’s the way we did them yesterday.

 If the endless meetings, Slack channels, Zoom calls, emails, Agile™ garbage, and everything else in between that distracts us from doing what we were hired for wasn't enough; our workflows in general, and how we think about design and development specifically, are not working properly.